weaviate/weaviate/README.md

 ## Overview

-Weaviate is an **open source ​vector search engine** that is robust, scalable, cloud-native, and fast.
+Weaviate is an **open source vector database** that is robust, scalable, cloud-native, and fast.

 If you just want to get started, great!
 Try:
 - the [quickstart tutorial](https://weaviate.io/developers/weaviate/quickstart) if you are looking to use Weaviate, or